svaksha/Julia.jl/Statistics.md

 + [VRP](https://github.com/IainNZ/VRP) :: Vehicle Routing Problem (VRP) is a combinatorial optimization and integer programming problem.

 ###### Resources
-+ [ORSoftwareTools2014](https://github.com/IainNZ/ORSoftwareTools2014) :: This is the repository for code/examples/instructions for the MIT course 15.S60 "Software Tools for Operations Research".
++ [ORSoftwareTools2014](https://github.com/IainNZ/ORSoftwareTools2014) :: This is the repository for code/examples/instructions for the MIT course 15.S60 _Software Tools for Operations Research_.
 + [DG2012Tutorial.jl](https://github.com/johnmyleswhite/DG2012Tutorial.jl) :: Simple examples of SGD-style computations in Julia.